Translate / Traducir

 Tesorería seal is rubber and handstamped so details are blurred seal is of metal, usually steel, so details are perfect

-Apart from the difference in Chao's signatures these could be the same as counterfeit Type 2 below.
+However, Vargas was combining the characteristics of all four values from $5 to $50, so, ignoring the difference in Chao's signature, these are probably the same as counterfeit Type 2 below.

 Counterfeit $5 sábanas Type 2